Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/README.md

 - No more than four excused absences
 - Make up all classwork from all absences
 - Finish all required tutorials and projects
-- Pass the final exam - Review topics in the study guide.
+- Pass the final exam >75% - Review topics in the study guide (file in this repo).

 ## Lessons